-They are eligible to receive child care assistance for their children when they are engaged in other authorized activities, as long as the hours do not overlap with the hours they provide or are being paid for providing child care services.
+These providers are eligible to receive child care assistance for their children when they are engaged in other authorized activities, as long as the hours do not overlap with the hours they provide care or with the hours they are being paid to provide care.
 This includes the full 10 hours counted when care is provided by a licensed family child care provider for more than five hours.

-This does not apply to child care centers and their employees.
+This does not apply to license or license exempt child care centers and their employees.